StuartBaxter-MVP/PPBestPractices/PowerAutomate.md

 ## Error Handling

-Code first developers often make use of the try-catch approach when dealing with error handling, this can be achieved in cloud flows using scope actions and run after (more info on run after can be found at [Configure run after option - Training | Microsoft Learn](https://learn.microsoft.com/en-us/training/modules/error-handling/2-configure-run-after))
+Code first developers often make use of the try-catch-finally approach when dealing with error handling, this can be achieved in cloud flows using scope actions and run after (more info on run after can be found at [Configure run after option - Training | Microsoft Learn](https://learn.microsoft.com/en-us/training/modules/error-handling/2-configure-run-after))

 - “Scope One” contains the actions you are trying to do (“try”)
 - “Scope two” contains your error handling and is set to run after “Scope One” fails or times out (i.e. not if it succeeds, or is skipped) you could send an email to a support team, or post a message in a teams chat or channel, the actions in the catch scope will vary from project to project, but the overall theme is the same – telling someone that a business critical flow has not successfully completed so they can take the necessary action to ensure business continuity.
+- "Scope Three" contains the actions that must occur regardless of the success or failure of the other two scopes

 ## Child Flows